ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 Now, with all information completed, you can select **Create Issue**.

-### Using Gitlab to track progress
+### Using GitLab to track progress

 As you approach the deadline for data-loading, before a data PUSH, you should begin to work on your Issues which fall under that Milestone.
 When you open an issue, you will be able to see the remaining tasks to properly load/process that data along with the name of the OTN Nodebook you should use to complete the task.

-Keep Gitlab open in your browser as you work through the relevant Nodebooks.
+Keep GitLab open in your browser as you work through the relevant Nodebooks.
 You should check-off the tasks as you complete them, and insert any comments you have into the bottom of the ticket.
 Comments can include error messages from the Nodebook, questions you have for the researcher, and re-formatting required, etc. At any time you can change the `Labels` on the issue, to help you remember the issue's status at-a-glance.

 Once you are done for the day, you'll be able to come back and see exactly where you left off, thanks to the checklist!

-You can tag anyone from the OTN Data Team in your Gitlab issue (using the `@NAME` syntax).
+You can tag anyone from the OTN Data Team in your GitLab issue (using the `@NAME` syntax).
 We will be notified via email to come and check out the Issue and answer any questions that have been commented.

 Once you have completed all the tasks in the template, you can edit the `Assignee` value in the top-right corner, and assign to someone from OTN's Database team (currently, Angela and Patrick).
 They will complete the final verification of the data, and close the issue when completed.
 At this time, you can change to the `Verify` issue label, or something similar, to help visually "mark it off" your issue list on the main page.

-# Gitlab practice
+# GitLab practice

-At this time we will take a moment to practice making Gitlab Issues, and explore other pages on our Gitlab like, `Milestones`, `Repository`, `Snippets`, and `Wiki`.
+At this time we will take a moment to practice making GitLab Issues, and explore other pages on our GitLab like, `Milestones`, `Repository`, `Snippets`, and `Wiki`.

 # Database access